It's a New Day in Public Health.

 Florida's HIV/AIDS surveillance relies on electronic laboratory reporting.
-Currently, any person in charge of a laboratory that receives an HIV test order, or processes an HIV test, is required to report positive results to their local CHD within three business days (laboratories must also report all viral loads, p24 antigen, viral cultures, CD4 absolute count and percent of total lymphocytes).
-Health care providers who initiate an order resulting in a positive HIV test or who diagnose HIV in a patient, must report the diagnosis to their local CHD.
-Health care providers must also report all HIV-exposed newborns or infants less than 18 months born to an HIV-infected woman, by the next business day.
+Currently, any person in charge of a laboratory that receives an HIV test order or processes an HIV test is required to report positive results to their local CHD within three business days.
+(Laboratories must also report all viral loads, p24 antigen, viral cultures, CD4 absolute count and percent of total lymphocytes.)
+Health care providers who initiate an order resulting in a positive HIV test or who diagnose HIV in a patient must report the diagnosis to their local CHD.
+Health care providers must also report all HIV-exposed newborns or infants less than 18 months born to woman with HIV by the next business day.

-Program staff also locates cases by reviewing medical records and contacting local organizations, private providers and hospital infection control staff.
-Cases of HIV-related conditions, from the reporting of HIV infection in asymptomatic people to HIV/AIDS-related mortality (as found through death certificate reviews), are identified as well.
+Program staff also locate cases by reviewing medical records and contacting local organizations, private providers and hospital infection control staff.
+Cases of HIV-related conditions, from HIV infection in asymptomatic people to HIV/AIDS-related mortality (as found through death certificate reviews), are identified as well.

 Florida data are entered in the Enhanced HIV/AIDS Reporting System (eHARS) and sent to the CDC monthly.
 CDC maintains the national dataset—an unduplicated count of all HIV/AIDS cases in the U.S. RIDR is the process that ensures the national dataset is made up of unduplicated cases.
 All states participate in RIDR.

 The table below is based on the year the case was reported to DOH, not the year the patient was diagnosed.
 For example, of the 5,211 cases reported in Florida in 2010, 4,369 of those cases were diagnosed in Florida in 2010 or earlier.
 The HIV cases in this table reflect year of report but could have been diagnosed anytime (that year or before), not just 2010.
 Therefore, these numbers will always be different.

-The following are examples of how HIV cases can be duplicated in Florida.
+The following are examples of how HIV cases can be duplicated.